 - Stove with enough bottles of fuel and a repair kit.

-- Multiple lighters, candle, fire starter (I like the Cricket 5 minute firestarter), waterproof container.
+- Multiple lighters, candle, fire starter, waterproof container.
 In some places you’ll be able to have a campfire.

 - Biodegradable soap